 Disrupted parenting is related to behavior problems in childhood and adolescence.
-Children may have low literacy and math performance, and adolescents may have drinking problems and internalizing disorders (e.g., keeping problem to themselves).
+Children may have low literacy and math performance, and adolescents may have drinking problems and internalizing disorders (e.g., keeping the problem to themselves).

 Under family stress, if parents can use positive parenting, they will improve children’s well-being.

-For example, parents showing warm and supportive attitudes to their children can help the children develop secure attachment and healthy eating behaviors.
+For example, parents showing warm and supportive attitudes to their children can help the children develop a secure attachment and healthy eating behaviors.
 In addition, children will show less risky behaviors and internalizing symptoms.